Psalm 26: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 25.

 Uses

 New Testament

 Speculatively, this psalm is referenced in the story of the public trial of Jesus.
 After succumbing to the wishes of the gathered crowd, Pontius Pilate purportedly washed his hands to show his innocence of their judgement.
 In the account, this could function as an outward display of someone mechanically following the psalm verse, but it would be apparent to the original Jewish audience that his abdication of the responsibility of judging justly was not in its spirit.

 Judaism

 In Judaism, verse 8 is the third verse of Ma Tovu.

 Catholic Church

 According to the monastic tradition this psalm was since St. Benedict of Nursia, performed during the celebration of matins of Sundays.
 Today, Psalm 26 is recited or sung during the Daytime Hours on Friday Week 1.

 Verses 6-12 are said during the Lavabo (washing of the hands) of the Tridentine Mass.

+Eastern Orthodox Church

+In the Eastern Orthodox Church, Psalm 25 (Psalm 26 in the Masoretic Text) is part of the fourth Kathisma division of the Psalter, read at Matins on Monday mornings, as well as on Wednesdays during Lent at the Sixth Hour.

+Psalm 25/26 is also read at the rite of the consecration of a church, after the consecration of the altar.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the fifth day of the month.